 - Minimum height of fonts need to be at least 20mm.
 Script fonts at least 30mm.

 - Do not use any (complex/multiple) clipping masks.

 - Avoid (complex) gradients and/or transparencies.

 - Use version CS6 of Adobe Illustrator.
 And send us your design as an .eps file.

-- Preferably high resolution, low compression images.
+- Preferably high resolution, low/lossless compression images.
+CYMK .tiff/.tif files are best (with low/lossless compression).

 - We advise a minimum resolution of 3×3 pixels per square mm (75 dpi).
 Or 3000×3000 pixels per square meter (1000×1000 mm).

 - Send us your design as a .png (use transparency for your cut-to-shape design) or .jpg.
 Low/lossless compression, high resolution.

 Take a photo from inside, on a sunny moment, positioning the camera, horizontally and vertically, in the middle of the glass.
 To minimise distortions and interference.
 And hold a white sheet, at a couple of meters from the glass, on the other side (outside) of the window.
 Generally, it is best to shoot from inside the building outward.